-When the first Raspberry Pi board was introduced it literally changed the understanding of small computers by bringing Linux closer to us.
-With great support, low board prices and the huge community it stayed on top next to Arduino for four years.
+When the first Raspberry Pi board was introduced it changed the understanding of small computers by bringing Linux closer to us.
+With great support, low board prices, and the vast community, it stayed on top next to Arduino for four years.
 Of course, in to keep that success, updates in hardware and software are mandatory.
-We know how fast things change computer industry, so time to time Raspberry Pi foundation kept upgrading Pi boards From first, to second and now the newest third generation – Raspberry Pi 3.
-At first glance, you may see that Raspberry Pi 3 board is practically identical to version 2. component layout is the same including all peripherals.
+We know how fast things change computer industry, so time to time, Raspberry Pi foundation kept upgrading Pi boards From first to second and now the newest third generation – Raspberry Pi 3.
+At first glance, you may see that Raspberry Pi 3 board is practically identical to version 2. component layout is the same, including all peripherals.
 So all enclosures that worked with Pi2 should fit fine for Pi3 boards.
 But not the most obvious things that make it stand out.

 I was playing with Raspberry Pi Model B for quite a long time.
-Tweaked few settings, wrote couple helper scripts.
+I tweaked few settings, and wrote couple helper scripts.
 After some time second Raspberry Pi 2 arrived.
 I realized that most settings and scripts that were working on previous should do fine on a new one.
 I needed to copy few files from one Raspberry to another.
-For this purpose I decided to use Secure Copy (SCP).
-This is a file sending command over SSH.
-Raspbian OS already come with SCP installed so you can use it right away. (it it is missing you can install it by running command sudo apt-get install scp).
+For this purpose, I decided to use Secure Copy (SCP).
+This is a file-sending command over SSH.
+Raspbian OS already come with SCP installed, so you can use it right away. (it is missing you can install it by running the command sudo apt-get install scp).